 This barley porridge is so satiating and filling.
 Therefore it can be effectively included in a weight loss regimen, keeping honey to a minimum.
 Actually the blueberries, milk and small amount of dates are all sweet enough.

-Barley porridge is a great alternative to oatmeal.
+Barley porridge is a great alternative to oatmeal and works very well as a hearty breakfast.
 For more nutrition information about barley check out this post on Persian Creamy Barley Soup.

 - I find it easiest to just grind the barley and store it in a container.
 Whenever I need to make some porridge I just scoop out some ground barley.